 Connecticut farmers Jacques and Alphonsine Makowsky bred the standard Cornish chicken with a White Plymouth Rock hen and a Malayan fighting cock in the 1950s.
 The resulting bird matures quickly, developing particularly large breasts and fatty skin that naturally bastes the meat, keeping it moist as it cooks.
 The small meat-to-bone ratio makes one game hen the perfect serving size for most people when presented with 2 to 3 side dishes.
 With a multiple course meal or a lot of side dishes, you might need only half a hen per person.

 Rock Cornish game hens look like miniature chickens, and taste just about the same—not surprising since contrary to their grandiose name, they are actually just chickens.
-According to the U.S. Department of Agriculture, a Cornish game hen must weigh between 1 and 2 pounds, with the standard at about 1 1/4 pounds, and be slaughtered before five weeks of age.
-They can be either male or female birds.
+A Cornish game hen must weigh between 1 and 2 pounds, with the standard at about 1 1/4 pounds.
+Cornish hens have to be slaughtered before five weeks of age and they can be either male or female birds.

 Cooking Times for Cornish Game Hens

-In general, roast game hens in a 450 F oven for 20 to 25 minutes, or until a thermometer inserted into the thickest breast meat registers 155 F. After you pull the chicken from the oven, tent it with foil and let it rest, undisturbed for at least 10 minutes to let the temperature come up another 5 to 10 degrees.
+In general, roast game hens in a 450 F oven for 20 to 25 minutes, or until a thermometer inserted into the thickest breast meat registers 155 F. After you pull the chicken from the oven, tent it with foil and let it rest undisturbed for at least 10 minutes to let the temperature come up another 5 to 10 degrees.